davidmshore/InvestingEssentials/docs/resources/tools.md

 	- [bankrate.com](https://www.bankrate.com/retirement/convert-ira-roth-calculator/)
 	- [vanguard.com](https://advisors.vanguard.com/tax-center/tools/roth-betr-calculator/#/)
 #### Net Worth & Distribution Estimators
-- Use more than one tools for planning and validation.
+- Use more than one tool for planning and validation.
+The functionality of the tools listed below overlap and multiple are listed for the sake of redundancy and including a few simpler options.
+Bold tools are recommended.
 - [NerdWallet - How Long Will My Retirement Savings Last](https://www.nerdwallet.com/article/investing/social-security/how-long-will-your-retirement-savings-last)
 - [**cFIRESim**](https://www.cfiresim.com/)
-	- The go-to retirement calculator.
+	- One of the go-to retirement calculators.
 It was created to simulate [FIRECalc](https://www.firecalc.com/) with the option to add custom adjustments.
 	- [CFiresim… how much do you trust it?](https://www.reddit.com/r/leanfire/comments/15tcsau/cfiresim_how_much_do_you_trust_it/) (r/leanfire)
 	- [Bogleheads® Chapter Series - cFIREsim Demonstration](https://www.youtube.com/watch?v=Lg7NX2Lx9wY) (YouTube)
 - [Choose Investing](https://www.chooseinvesting.com/calc/fire/)